-Scholars Portal Dataverse is a publicly accessible Canadian data repository provided by Scholars Portal on behalf of the Ontario Council of University Libraries (OCUL) and other participating institutions.
-Dataverse can be used by anyone in the world to deposit, share, and archive research data.
+Scholars Portal Dataverse is a publicly accessible secure Canadian data repository provided by Scholars Portal on behalf of the Ontario Council of University Libraries (OCUL) and other participating institutions.
+Dataverse can be used by affiliated researchers to deposit, share, and archive research data.

 Dataverse is an open-source tool developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University, with contributors and adopters across Canada and the world.

 Researchers can use Dataverse to directly deposit data, create metadata, release and share data openly or privately, visualize and explore data, and search for data.

 For more information about Scholars Portal Dataverse, please contact us at firstname.lastname@example.org